northox/2sshfp/README.md

     bombshock.mantor.org.
 IN SSHFP 3 1 A924EAB29F8BBF2E6142CDCECAD1DCB616FA8EF8
     shockwave.mantor.org.
 IN SSHFP 2 1 4AC5A2243CEB9D7174DB456613B454D6299F30A8
     shockwave.mantor.org.
 IN SSHFP 1 1 D989A5820A0E4FD4D3A03A1297E0D9897BA59063

+Merge the resulting DNS records in your zone and use them, e.g. configure SSH client to verify SSHFP records via 'VerifyHostKeyDNS yes'.
+Make sure you're using DNSSEC ;).

 ## license